Whale Watching Featured in

 Blue Whales

 Blue whales got their name from the color they have when underwater.
 But in reality, their shade is bluish-grey.
 Weighing more than 200 tons and 98,4 ft (30 m) in length, blue whales are the largest animals known to have ever existed!
 In Monterey Bay, they appear from May through October to hunt for tiny shrimp-like snacks called krill.
-Visit Monterey Bay in July or August, and you won't miss these grand creatures.
+Visit Monterey Bay in July or August, and you will have a great chance to see these grand creatures.

 Gray Whales

 Gray whales have a specific color and a rough embossed surface.
-So it's impossible to confuse them with any other mammals.
-Each year they travel for over 10,000 mi (160 km) from Alaska to the Mexican shore.
+So, it's impossible to confuse them with any other mammals.
+Each year, they travel for over 10,000 mi (16093 km) from Alaska to the Mexican shore.
 But from December through mid-February, they are usually spotted in waters near Monterey Bay.

 Killer Whales